freqtrade/freqtrade/docs/docker.md

 All possible freqtrade arguments will be available by running `docker-compose run --rm freqtrade <command> <optional arguments>`.

 !!!
 Note "`docker-compose run --rm`"
-    Inluding `--rm` will clean up the container after completion, and is highly recommended for all modes except trading mode (`freqtrade trade`).
+    Including `--rm` will clean up the container after completion, and is highly recommended for all modes except trading mode (running with `freqtrade trade` command).

 ##### Example: Download data with docker-compose

-Downloading backtest data for one pair from binance.
-The data will be stored in the host directory `user_data/data/`.
+Download backtesting data for 5 days for the pair ETH/BTC and 1h timeframe from Binance.
+The data will be stored in the directory `user_data/data/` on the host.

 ``` bash
 docker-compose run --rm freqtrade download-data --pairs ETH/BTC --exchange binance --days 5 -t 1h